johanbove/timekeeper-earthstar-cli/README.md

 - [x] Add export to zip
 - [ ] Add unit tests
 - [x] Add Time Report for current month
+- [x] Refine onboarding with new author and new share
+- [x] Add clearing of settings command

 ---